dspicher/STDP_Multicompartment/README.md

 # Modeling spike-timing dependent plasticity under somato-dendritic prediction error learning

-Somato-dendritic prediction error learning was proposed by Urbanczik and Walter in 2014 [1] as a learning rule in a compartmental model that is derived from an error-minimization procedure and can thus be proven to lead to optimal synaptic weight dynamics in a mathematical sense.
-In [1] it was shown that this learning rule can subserve various learning paradigms depending on how synaptic input is structured.
+Somato-dendritic prediction error learning was proposed by [Urbanczik and Senn](http://www.ncbi.nlm.nih.gov/pubmed/24507189) in 2014 as a learning rule in a compartmental model that is derived from an error-minimization procedure and can thus be proven to lead to optimal synaptic weight dynamics in a mathematical sense.
+It was shown that this learning rule can subserve various learning paradigms depending on how synaptic input is structured.

 The intention of this repository is two-fold:
-* provide an implementation of an extended version of the model proposed in [1].
+* provide an implementation of an extended version of the model proposed by Urbanczik and Senn.
 Key changes include
   * conductance-based synapses instead of liner EPSP summation on the dendrite
   * subthreshold voltage flow from the soma to the dendrite
 * provide credibility to the proposed learning scheme by showing that a diverse set of characteristics regarding the spike-timing dependence of plasticity observed in experiments emerge under somato-dendritic prediction error learning